-- Antineoplastons are chemical compounds that are found normally in urine and blood.
-For use in medical research, antineoplastons can be made from chemicals in a laboratory.
+- Antineoplastons are chemical compounds found in urine and blood.
+Antineoplastons are made in a laboratory when used for research.
 (See Question 1.)

-- No randomized, controlled trials showing the effectiveness of antineoplastons have been published in peer-reviewed scientific journals.
-(See Question 6.)
+- No randomized, controlled trials of antineoplastons have been published in peer-reviewed scientific journals.
+(See Question 4.)

-- Nonrandomized clinical trials are ongoing at Dr. Burzynski’s clinic to study the effect of antineoplastons on cancer.
-(See Question 6.)
+- Clinical trials are being done at the clinic where antineoplastons were first made to study the effect of antineoplastons on cancer.
+(See Question 4.)

-- Antineoplastons have caused mild side effects and some serious nervous system problems.
-(See Question 7.)
+- Antineoplastons have caused mild to severe side effects.
+(See Question 5.)